Beginners Swimming

 We are learning...

-• to use the ‘sculling’ technique to swim on our backs.
+- to use the ‘sculling’ technique to move ourselves in the water

-• to swim as far as we are able on our front and back.
+- to swim as far as possible on our front or back

 Equipment